Philosophy of healthcare

 However, the most important question of all is 'what is health?'.
 Unless this question is addressed any debate about healthcare will be vague and unbounded.
 For example, what exactly is a health care intervention?
 What differentiates healthcare from engineering or teaching, for example?
 Is health care about 'creating autonomy' or acting in people's best interests?
 Or is it always both?
 A 'philosophy' of anything requires baseline philosophical questions, as asked, for example, by philosopher David Seedhouse.

-Ultimately, the purpose, objective and meaning of healthcare philosophy is to consolidate the abundance of information regarding the ever-changing fields of biotechnology, medicine, and nursing.
-And seeing that healthcare typically ranks as one of the largest spending areas of governmental budgets, it becomes important to gain a greater understanding of healthcare as not only a social institution, but also as a political one.
-In addition, healthcare philosophy attempts to highlight the primary movers of healthcare systems; be it nurses, doctors, allied health professionals, hospital administrators, health insurance companies (HMOs and PPOs), the government (Medicare and Medicaid), and lastly, the patients themselves.
+The purpose, objective and meaning of healthcare philosophy is to consolidate the information regarding the fields of biotechnology, medicine, and nursing.
+And seeing that healthcare typically ranks as one of the largest spending areas of governmental budgets, gaining a greater understanding of healthcare is important as not only a social institution, but also as a political one.
+In addition, healthcare philosophy attempts to highlight the primary movers of healthcare systems including nurses, doctors, allied health professionals, hospital administrators, health insurance companies (HMOs and PPOs), the government (Medicare and Medicaid), and lastly, the patients themselves.